fajim1/Liver-Disease-Prediction/README.md

 # Using the Files
 The .csv file shows the raw data used for the project.
-The .Rmd file shows all the code and write-up.
-This file can be downloaded and knitted to get the final output.
+The .ipynb file shows all the code and write-up.
+This file can be downloaded and run to get the final output.
-The .html file is the knitted R-Markdown file.
-The rendered file can be found at https://fajim1.github.io/Movies-Analysis/ The .ppt file contains my groups presentation slides for this project.
+The .html file is the run ipynb file.
+The rendered file can be found at https://fajim1.github.io/Liver-Disease-Prediction/ The .ppt file contains my group's presentation slides for this project.